3 Fixes to You Are Already Syncing A Personal OneDrive Error

 So, is there a straightforward way to manage multiple OneDrive accounts with one login?
 The answer is yes!
 It is strongly recommended to have a shot at the PC to cloud backup software - CBackup, which can help you run the second or more OneDrive accounts with ease.

 CBackup is a cloud backup software with a streamlined interface and user-friendly features.
-You can back up important data freely to your own cloud drives, such as OneDrive, Google Drive, Dropbox, and CBackup Cloud.
-With the basis of the OAuth authorization system, when adding a cloud drive, CBackup will direct you to the cloud drive provider's authorization server, without saving your cloud account and password, which will protect your personal data perfectly.
+You can back up important data freely to your cloud drives, such as OneDrive, Google Drive, Dropbox, and the cloud.
+With the basis of the OAuth authorization system, when adding a cloud drive, CBackup will direct you to the cloud drive provider's authorization server, without saving your cloud account and password, which will protect your data perfectly.

 Cbackup Main Page

-Now, let’s see how CBackup manages several OneDrive accounts in Windows working:
+Now, let’s see how CBackup manages several OneDrive accounts in Windows:

 Step 1: Create a CBackup account for free and sign in.